TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 	var_dump($fidelio);

-The key word new is used to create a concrete Objext from the Class.
+The key word new is used to create a concrete Object from the Class.
 This Object is also called *Instance *and the creation process consequentially *Instantiation*.
 We can use the command ``var_dump()`` to closely examine the object.
 We'll see